shubhambhole81/RealtimeSignRecognition/README.md

-# RealtimeSignRecognition
+# Realtime Sign Language Detection and Recognition

- Realtime Sign Language Detection and Recognition using Mediapipe
+The project focuses on the fascinating task of detecting and recognizing sign language actions through the precise key points of hand movements.

-It aims to detect and recognize sign language actions through the key points of hands.
-We captured the key points using Mediapipe Library and saved them in an array and trained the model on it.
+Leveraging the powerful Mediapipe Library, we meticulously captured these key points, stored them in an array, and trained a sophisticated model on this data.
-We deployed our project as a Web application using Flask.
+To make our work accessible and interactive, we deployed the project as a sleek web application using Flask.

 Technologies- Python, OpenCV, Mediapipe, Tensorflow, Flask.

-This project was done in Group as a Project Evaluation for CDAC e-DAI Course.
+This project was done in Group as a Project Evaluation for the CDAC e-DAI Course.